T2 (telecommunications company): Corporate responsibility

 Over the 3 weeks of the campaign, customers from 11 regions of Russia brought 1217 old mobile gadgets for processing.
 In October 2020, Tele2 scaled the project up and set special boxes for e-waste in 579 brand stores in 60 regions of Russia.
-All the gadgets are sent to “Ecopolis” which the only complex of e-waste recycling factories in Russia.
+All the gadgets are then sent to the Ecopolis Corporation, which disposes e-waste.
+Phones are then processed into different fractions.
+The project manager claimed "85-95% of recycled materials will return to production and not a single part will end up in landfill."